coderefinery/jupyter/_episodes/01-motivation.md

 - Less useful for large codebases
 - More difficult to do automated testing on
-- Tricky when it comes to non-linear execution of cells, discipline is needed!
+- Tricky when it comes to non-linear execution of cells, discipline is needed
+- We will discuss pitfalls later

 ---